primeqa/primeqa/primeqa/services/README.md

 ```
 <h4> Run Container </h4>

 The container needs write access to a `cache` directory e.g. `$HOME/.cache/` for caching Huggingface model and datasets.
-Additionally will need write access to a `store` directory, e.g. `$PWD/store/` for custom models and index creation.
+Additionally, it will need write access to a `store` directory, e.g. `$PWD/store/` for custom models and index creation.

 See [Store](./store)